Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Why Add SMS Notifications to WooCommerce?

 SMS notifications are the best way to give your customers information about their orders.
-Text messages are highly personal, and they are usually seen and opened within seconds of them arriving on the person’s phone.
+Text messages are highly personal, and they are usually seen and opened within seconds of arriving on the person’s phone.

 You can use SMS notifications to give your customers updates about their orders, such as order confirmation and shipping messages.

 SMS notifications are also a creative way to encourage your audience to visit your store and buy more products.
-For example, you might use SMS messages to send coupon codes, or alert your customers that their favorite products are back in stock.
+For example, you might use SMS messages to send coupon codes or alert your customers that their favorite products are back in stock.

-You can also use FOMO to increase conversions, for example you might send shoppers an SMS notification about a flash sale.
+You can also use FOMO to increase conversions.
+For example, you might send shoppers an SMS notification about a flash sale.

 With that being said, let’s see how you can send Twilio SMS notifications from your WooCommerce store.
+You can use these quick links to navigate through the steps:

-Step 1.
-Set Up Your Twilio SMS Account
+Step 1: Set up Your Twilio SMS Account

-First thing you’ll need is a Twilio account.
+The first thing you’ll need is a Twilio account.

 Twilio is an online service that offers phone, voice messaging, and SMS services that you can use with applications like WordPress and WooCommerce.

-Twilio has a free trial so you can set up your account and try the service for free.
-You’ll pay $0.0075 per message sent, with discounts available for bulk messaging.
+Twilio has a free trial, so you can set up your account and try the service for free.
+To start, head over to the Twilio website and click on ‘Start for free.’

 Twilio website sign up